mozilla-services/heka/docs/source/sandbox/development.rst

 2. Debugging

     1. Watch for a dashboard sandbox termination report.
 The termination message provides the line number and cause of the failure.
-These are usually straight forward to correct and commonly caused by a syntax error in the script or an invaild assumptions about the data (i.e. cnt  = cnt + read_message("Fields[counter]") will fail if the counter field doesn't exist or is non-numeric due to a error in the data).
+These are usually straight forward to correct and commonly caused by a syntax error in the script or an invaild assumption about the data (e.g. cnt  = cnt + read_message("Fields[counter]") will fail if the counter field doesn't exist or is non-numeric due to a error in the data).

     2. No termination report and the output does not match expectations.
 These are usually a little harder to debug.